 Additionally, you will also have to purchase a uniform specified by your TAFE or college.
 This will include a chef jacket, trousers, apron, hat and hair net.
 You will also need to have comfortable, covered and protected shoes.
 Make sure you give your college a call and ask what the estimated cost will be for the equipment before you enrol in the class so you can start saving – you don’t want to be hit with a big bill the first week of class!

 In Australia, the job prospects for chefs are good.
 There are currently over 75,000 chefs employed across Australia in many industries including accommodation and food services, health care and social assistance, manufacturing and retail trade.

-According to the Australian Government’s Job Outlook website the average weekly earnings for a qualified chef before tax is $876.
-There is also good news for all those looking to start their career in the profession as it is predicted to experience strong employment growth as the industry continues to expand.
+According to the Australian Government’s Job Outlook website the average earnings for a qualified chef before tax is $918 per week.
+There is also good news for all those looking to start their career in the profession, as it is predicted to experience strong employment growth as the industry continues to expand.

-So you’ve decided you want to be a chef but do you have the right personality for the job?
-According to the Australian Retailers Association, to be a chef you need to be organised, prepared, adaptable, hardworking, disciplined and open to flexible working hours.
-Other traits required of a chef include: the ability to multitask and work long hours on your feet, you must possess high standards and demonstrate leadership skills and decision-making in a high-pressure environment.
+So you’ve decided you want to be a chef - but do you have the right personality for the job?
+According to the Australian Retailers Association, in order to be a chef you need to be organised, prepared, adaptable, hardworking, disciplined and open to flexible working hours.
+Other traits required of a chef include: the ability to multitask and work long hours on your feet, high standards, leadership skills and the ability to make decisions in a high-pressure environment.

 You also need to be creative.
 Chefs are the artists of the kitchen, and the empty plate is their blank canvas.
 They use exotic ingredients to create new, innovative dishes and masterpieces, or add a new twist to old favourites.